Is the degree earned by SCMb students the same degree earned by SCMr students?

 Yes.
 Students admitted to the program through either the residential or blended paths are part of the same program.
 Each SCM cohort has 30-40 students each year, bringing the total student body to approximately 80 students in the Spring term when the Blended students arrive.

-What will my semester at MIT look like if I come to the SCM program with a MicroMasters credential?
+What will my semester at MIT look like if I come to the SCM program with an MITx MicroMasters® Program in Supply Chain Management?

 The Blended cohort enrolls in a combination of subjects designed and run just for SCM, as well as subjects with other MIT students.
 The full-time spring semester is exceptionally intense.
 Students enroll in core subjects, elective subjects, and also complete a research project during their in-residence period.